neptuneq/PastDSE_Bypass/README.md

 Make sure windows defender is off before extracting.
 Load on a usb to prevent BSOD.

 *Disclaimer: You must be on either Windows version and OS Build in order to use this bypass.
 It will not work if you are not in either version and OS Build.
 Windows 10: Version 20H2 OS Build 19042.508 (make and download here: https://tb.rg-adguard.net/public.php).
-If you are not on either verison, a quick Google search will help you find their ISOs or you can vist https://tb.rg-adguard.net/public.php and make your own.*
+If you are not on either verison, a quick Google search will help you find their ISOs or you can vist https://tb.rg-adguard.net/public.php and make your own.
+If you're having issues turn off real time protection in windows defender and turn off your anti virus.*

 - 1 ) Open loadDriver.exe
 - 2 ) Open notepad++.exe, this is the undetected Cheat Engine